Public land mobile network: Leading zeros in PLMN codes

-Note that an MNC can be of two-digit form and three-digit form with leading zeros, so that 01 and 001 are actually two distinct MNCs.
-Hence the PLMNs 001-02 and 001-002 would be in the same country, but belong to two completely distinct operators (02 and 002).
+Note that an MNC can be of two-digit form and three-digit form with leading zeros.
+It is administered by the respective national numbering plan administrator.
 From PLMN assignments, it is apparent that such dualities of two-digit and three-digit MNCs with the same number value are avoided (see the list of mobile country codes and mobile network codes).
 An example for an actual three-digit/two-digit MNC with leading zeros is in Bermuda MCC, 350-007 and 350-00, 350-01.

 PLMN code and IMSI

 The IMSI, which identifies a SIM or USIM for one subscriber, typically starts with the PLMN code.
 For example, an IMSI belonging to the PLMN 262-33 would look like 262330000000001.
 Mobile phones use this to detect roaming, so that a mobile phone subscribed on a network with a PLMN code that mismatches the start of the USIM's IMSI will typically display an "R" on the icon that indicates connection strength.